Child Support Basics

 Starting a file

-The county has to begin paper work and decide the next step in your case within 20 days after getting the application.
+The county has to begin paper work and decide the next step in a child support case within 20 days after getting the application.

 Getting the child support order